Nemoumbra/py-ppsspp-ws-debugger/README.md

 `ppsspp.model.ppsspp_objects` contains the building blocks for many PPSSPP events (often sent as responses to requests, but sometimes broadcast randomly).
 `ppsspp.model.events` contains the actual event bodies.
 There is a special event that PPSSPP sends if it's unable to process the request: `ErrorEvent`.
 All events inherit from the base class `BaseEvent`, which stores the string name of the event and the optional ticket.
-This library uses [adaptix](https://github.com/reagento/adaptix) as a data model conversion library.
+This library uses [adaptix](https://github.com/reagento/adaptix) for data model conversions.

 ## Usage
-The library presents an asynchronous API (`asyncio` and [websockets](https://github.com/python-websockets/websockets)) and also an incomplete synchronous API ([websocket-client](https://github.com/websocket-client/websocket-client)).
+The library presents an asynchronous API (`asyncio` and [websockets](https://github.com/python-websockets/websockets)) and also unfinished hard-to-use synchronous API ([websocket-client](https://github.com/websocket-client/websocket-client)).
-Let's focus on the async API.
+The following docs focus on the async API.

 The classes you need are `AsyncSession` and `AsyncConnection`.